eneskemalergin/Data_Science_with_Python/README.md

 - [scikitlearn and Machine Learning](#scikitlearn-and-machine-learning)

 ## Introduction
-Data nowadays is produced more rapidly from labs, libraries, studios, etc. now then centuries combined before this time.
+Data nowadays is produced more rapidly from labs, libraries, studios, etc. then centuries combined before this time.
 In fact, according to studies 90 percent of the data we have now has been created in 2 years.[[1]](https://www.sciencedaily.com/releases/2013/05/130522085217.htm) This abundance of data gives us one of the biggest challenges and opportunities of the century to tackle, "We should somehow use and make sense out of this data."
 And the Data Science is alive...

 ### What is Data Science?
 Data science is an interdisciplinary field about scientific methods, processes, and systems to extract knowledge or insights from data in various forms.[[2]](https://en.wikipedia.org/wiki/Data_science)